Who’s Footing The Bill For Prince Harry, Meghan Markle’s Royal Wedding?

 “Taxpayers should not be funding a private wedding, no matter who is getting married,” said Republic, a group that campaigns against the British monarchy.

-The group launched a petition urging the government not to pay any money towards Harry and Meghan’s wedding.
+The group launched a petition urging the government not to pay any money toward Harry and Meghan’s wedding.

 The petition has over 32,000 signatures and counting so far.